The joy of plein air painting in winter.

 Finnish Painters Akseli Gallen-Kallela and Albert Edelfelt Painting in the Snow in 1893.

 For socks I was using Salewa and Meindl merino wool hiking/hunting socks.
 The Salewas kept their shape better, but the Meindls were warmer.
 When it was really cold I put Little Hotties handwarmers in the toes of the boots and, for those times, I preferred the thinner Salewa socks.
-Good American sock brands I see recommend a lot are Darn Tough and Smartwool.
+Good American sock brands I see recommend are Darn Tough and Point6.
 Electric, heated socks are always tempting too.

 I find keeping my feet warm to be the most important thing in winter plein air painting.